-From tribe to tribe, these rituals exhibited a great deal of diversity, largely due to the relative isolation of various cultures that were spread out across the the North American continent for thousands of years.
-However, most all “religions” were closely connected to the land and the supernatural, addressing an ever present invisible universal force.
+From tribe to tribe, these rituals exhibited a great deal of diversity, largely due to the relative isolation of various cultures that were spread out across the North American continent for thousands of years.
+However, most “religions” were closely connected to the land and the supernatural, addressing an ever-present invisible universal force.

 In 1920, Clark Wissler, in his book North American Indians Of The Plains, briefly described some of the religious concepts of the Plains tribes.
 (Excerpt is edited and not verbatim.)

-A Supernatural Helper – It is much easier, however, to gather reliable data on religious activities or the functioning of these beliefs in actual life.
-In the Plains, as well as in some other parts of the continent, the ideal is for all males to establish some kind of direct relation with a divine element or power.
+It is much easier, however, to gather reliable data on religious activities or the functioning of these beliefs in actual life.
+In the Plains, as well as in some other parts of the continent, the ideal is for all males to establish some kind of direct relationship with a divine element or power.
 The idea is that if one follows the proper formula, the power will appear in some human or animal form and will form a compact with the young man for his good fortune during life.

 Generally, the youth will put himself in the hands of a priest, or shaman, who instructs him and requires him to fast and pray alone in some secluded spot until a vision or dream is obtained.
 In the Plains, such an experience results in the conferring of one or more songs, the laying on of certain curious formal taboos, and of the designation of some object, such as a feather, skin, or shell, to be carried and used as a charm or medicine bundle.